frongilloz/SmartSchedule/README.md

 * Node v15.6.0

 ## How to Run
-1. Install needed Packages (below); also may need to run
+1. Install needed packages by running
 ```
 npm install
 ```
-in the "ss-app\back\" directory
+in the "ss-app\back\" AND "ss-app\front\" directories

 2. To start back end and front end, navigate to "ss-app\back\" and run
 ```